The Clear Edge

 Action 1: Run the Problem List (15 minutes today)

-Stop when the timer hits 15 minutes - you’re not trying to create the perfect list, you’re trying to surface obvious constraints.
+• Stop when the timer hits 15 minutes – you’re not trying to create the perfect list, you’re surfacing obvious constraints.

 Action 2: Score for Quick Wins (30 minutes tomorrow)

-Calculate Quick Win Score = Impact + Effort for every problem.
-Sort by score descending.
+• Calculate Quick Win Score by adding Impact and Effort for every problem.

 Action 3: Fix One Quick Win (2–6 hours this week)